W-L/deviaTE/README.md

 An example is available for testing.
 The sequences are from the Drosophila 12 Genomes Consortium et al. 2007.
 Evolution of genes and genomes on the Drosophila phylogeny. *Nature*.
 450(7167):203-218.

 We can analyse the TE jockey (DMLINEJA) and get a visualization using:

 `deviaTE --input ../data/jockey_dmel.fastq --families FBte0000088`

 this produces an alignment file called `jockey_dmel.fastq.paf`, creates the output table `jockey_dmel.fastq.FBte0000088.deviate` with information about coverage and estimated insertions (if selected), and the visualisation `jockey_dmel.fastq.FBte0000088.deviate.pdf`.

-Manual and Walkthrough of previous versions can be found here: (add url)
+Manual and Walkthrough of previous versions can be found (at this [github link](https://github.com/W-L/deviaTE/tree/10d2b7063b2fef7fcaa24b0a45fa655a0c4d7565))

 ## Description of results table